 Decision signals the governing body’s commitment to an expeditious process

-Shortly after the Regional Board’s March 14 order to cleanup 143,400 cubic yards of toxic sediments from the bottom of San Diego Bay, the responsible parties appealed the decision to the State Water Resources Control Board (State Board).
-According to state law, the responsible parties must continue their work on the cleanup order unless the State Board “stays” the cleanup order with specific allowances for the responsible parties to stop work during the appeal process.
-NASSCO, BAE and the City of San Diego asked the state for permission to stop the cleanup planning process while the appeals are pending, but the state has not yet responded to that request.
+Shortly after the Regional Board’s March 14 order to cleanup 143,400 cubic yards of toxic sediments from the bottom of San Diego Bay, all of the responsible parties appealed the decision to the State Water Resources Control Board. .
+ABut, according to state law, the responsible parties must continue their work on the cleanup order unless the State Board “stays” the cleanup order with specific allowances for the responsible parties to stop work during the appeal process.
+NASSCO, BAE, and the City of San Diego asked the state for permission to stop the cleanup planning process while the appeals are pending.

-And, despite the fact that the planning timelines had been proposed since December 2009 without objections, the responsible parties also asked the Regional Board for more time to meet their obligations with planning the cleanup details.
-The Regional Board denied the responsible parties’ request for more time, noting that the responsible parties did not provide reasonable explanation for needing the delay and that public interest in the monitoring plan does not justify a delay.
+The Regional Board denied the responsible parties’ request for more time, noting that the responsible parties provided no reasonable explanation for needing the delay.
+The planning timelines had been proposed since December 2009, and no party objected to them.
+Also, the Regional Board noted that public interest in the monitoring plan does not justify a delay.

-“We are not surprised by the polluters’ most recent delay tactics—they’ve been doing this for more than 20 years,” said Environmental Health Coalition’s Laura Hunter.
-“We’re thankful the Regional Board followed its historic cleanup order with another strong decision to push the process forward because our communities deserve to finally get a clean San Diego Bay.”
+“We are not surprised by these most recent delay tactics by the polluters—they’ve been doing this for more than 20 years,” said Environmental Health Coalition’s Laura Hunter.
+“We’re thankful the Regional Board followed its historic cleanup order with another strong decision to the process pushing forward—our communities deserve to finally get a clean San Diego Bay.”

 San Diego Bay is listed under the federal Clean Water Act for 20 separate pollutants including sediment toxicity, copper, mercury, PAHs, PCBs, zinc, chlordane and benthic community effects.
 Due to the fish contamination from the pollutants, the Port of San Diego posted all piers along San Diego Bay with fish consumption advisories.
 However, because residents still catch and eat fish from the bay, they continue to be exposed to serious human health risks.
 The bay also plays a major role in San Diego County’s tourism economy, which depends on clean and safe coastal waters to attract visitors.